Maggie Gee (novelist): Work

 Gee has published 14 novels; a collection of short stories, and a memoir.
 Her seventh novel, The White Family, was shortlisted for the 2003 Orange Prize and the International Dublin Literary Award.
 The first book-length study of her work, Mine Özyurt Kılıç's Maggie Gee: Writing the Condition-of-England Novel, was published in 2013.

 Gee writes in a broadly modernist tradition, in that her books have a strong overall sense of pattern and meaning, but her writing style is characterized by political and social awareness.
 She turns a satirical eye on contemporary society but is affectionate towards her characters and has an unironic sense of the beauty of the natural world.
 Her human beings are biological as well as social creatures partly because of the influence of science and in particular evolutionary biology on her thinking.
 Where Are the Snows (first published in 1991), The Ice People (1998) and The Flood (2004) have all dealt with the near or distant future.
 She writes through male characters as often as she does through female characters.

 The individual human concerns that her stories address include the difficulties of resolving the conflict between total unselfishness, which often leads to secret unhappiness and resentment against the beneficiaries; and selfishness, which in turn can lead to the unhappiness of others, particularly of children.
-This is a typical quandary of late 20th- and early 21st-century women, but it is also a concern for privileged, wealthy, long-lived western human beings as a whole, and widens into global concerns about wealth, poverty, and climate change.
-Her books also explore how humans as a species relate to non-human animals and to the natural world as a whole.
+This is a typical quandary of late 20th- and early 21st-century women, but it is also a concern for privileged, wealthy, long-lived Western human beings as a whole, and widens into global concerns about wealth, poverty, and climate change.
+Her books also explore how humans as a species relate to non-human animals and the natural world as a whole.
 Two of her books, The White Family (2002) and My Cleaner (2005), have racism as a central theme, dealt with as a tragedy in The White Family but as a comedy in My Cleaner.
-In 2009 she published My Driver, a second novel with many of the same characters as My Cleaner, but this time set in Uganda during a time of tension with neighboring DR Congo.
+In 2009, she published My Driver, a second novel with many of the same characters as My Cleaner, but this time set in Uganda during a time of tension with neighbouring DR Congo.

+In 2010, Gee published My Animal Life, a memoir praised by Kathryn Hughes as "absorbing" and about which Michèle Roberts wrote in The Independent: "While chronicling the successes (and pitfalls) of an artist's life, My Animal Life paints a fine, honest, complex portrait of an artist's mind."

 Gee is a Vice-President of the Royal Society of Literature and Professor of Creative Writing at Bath Spa University.
 She has also served on the Society of Authors' management committee and the government's Public Lending Right committee.
+Literary awards she has judged include the Booker Prize in 1989 and the Wellcome Book Prize in 2010.

 In the 2012 New Year Honours, Gee was appointed Officer of the Order of the British Empire (OBE) for services to literature.
-In 2016 she was elected a non-executive director of the Authors' Licensing and Collecting Society.
+In 2016, she was elected a non-executive director of the Authors' Licensing and Collecting Society.